leestevetk/WSBEditor/README.md

 ## How to Use

-You may **[launch the latest version of WSBEditor](https://leesteve.tk/WSBEditor/WSBEditor.html directly)** (recommended) or you may download WSBEditor for offline use.
+You may **[launch the latest version of WSBEditor directly](https://leesteve.tk/WSBEditor/WSBEditor.html)** (recommended) or you may download WSBEditor for offline use.

 ## Compatibility